 100 calories = about 13.5 pieces

-No Halloween-themed party is complete without a bowl of sweet candy corn.
-You can eat 15 pieces of Brach's Candy Corn for 110 calories, which mean that each one is 7.33 calories.
+No Halloween-themed celebration is complete without a bowl of sweet candy corn.
+You can eat 15 pieces of Brach's Candy Corn for 110 calories, which means that each one is 7.33 calories.
 So, 13.5 pieces are equivalent to 99 calories.
 What's in candy corn exactly?
-Essentially, it's just a little tri-colored triangle made of 10 different kinds of added sugars and food coloring as well as gelatin and sesame oil.
+Essentially, it's a little tri-colored triangle made of 10 different kinds of added sugars and food coloring, as well as gelatin and sesame oil.

 RELATED: The easy way to make healthier comfort foods.